jallal89/jallal89/README.md

 - Google AI Essentials
 - Microsoft Certified: Azure Fundamentals

-Note: to see my work experience and professional certificates, please check my LinkedIn at: www.linkedin.com/in/jallal-isa
+To see my work experience and professional certificates, please check my LinkedIn at: www.linkedin.com/in/jallal-isa